MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-multi-circuit-composition.md

 - If the audio device supports an audio engine element, the list of data-formats displayed in the control panel is the device data-format list, i.e., the data-format list attached to the downlevel pin (which is connected to the audio engine element output pin).
 - If the audio device doesn’t support an audio engine element, the list of data-formats displayed in the control panel is the streaming pin data-format list, i.e., the data-format list attacked to the uplevel pin.

-## Multi-Circuit automatic downlevel stream creation
+## Multi circuit automatic downlevel stream creation

 ACX uses ACXSTREAMBRIDGE object(s) associated with a downlevel bridge pin to automatically propagate create-stream(s) request to remote circuits.